2014 enterovirus D68 outbreak

 In August 2014, enterovirus D68 caused clusters of respiratory disease in the United States.
 Cases of EV-D68 have occurred in the U.S. for decades, having first been detected in California in 1962.
 According to the Division of Viral Diseases at the National Center for Immunization and Respiratory Diseases EV-D68 "is one of the most rarely reported serotypes, with only 26 reports throughout the 36-year study period (1970 through 2006)."

 History

 The outbreak began in 11, mostly Midwestern, states and was first confirmed in Kansas City, Missouri, and Chicago.
-By mid-September there were 145 suspected cases, including Colorado, Louisiana, Alabama, New York, New Jersey, North Carolina, Michigan, Missouri, Iowa, Illinois, Montana, Kentucky, Kansas, Oklahoma, Indiana, Connecticut, Massachusetts, Rhode Island, and Wisconsin (Including one involving a previously asthmatic non-immunocompromised adult).
 In Canada in September 2014, 49 cases of the virus were confirmed in Alberta, three in British Columbia, and over 100 in Ontario.
 Health officials reported Los Angeles County's first case of viral infection on October 1, 2014.
-By October 2, 6 more cases had been reported in California: four in San Diego County, and one each in Ventura and Alameda counties.
+By October 2, six more cases had been reported in California: four in San Diego County, and one each in Ventura and Alameda counties.